-Liberia was founded in 1822 by freed black slaves from Northern America, mostly the USA, who initially recognized the land rights of native people and purchased land.
-Nevertheless, conflicts over land ownership and land use rights have plagued the country, driven in recent decades by land grabbing for logging, agriculture and mining.
-In 2017, Liberia ranks 177 out of 188 countries on the United Nations’ Human Development Report index.
-In addition to poverty, Liberians are still recovering from two brutal civil wars, that were in part fueled by conflict over land and land reform.
+Liberia was founded in 1822 by freed black slaves from Northern America, mostly the USA, who initially recognised the land rights of local communities and purchased land.
+Nevertheless, conflicts over land ownership and land use rights have plagued the country, driven in recent decades by land grabbing for logging, agriculture, and mining.
+Liberia is still recovering from two brutal civil wars, partially fuelled by land conflicts, and remains one of the least developed nations on Earth.

 More recently, disease has cast a shadow over Liberia, with epidemics of Marburg Fever, Lassa Fever and most famously Ebola claiming the lives of thousands.
 That such outbreaks should be happening in a country experiencing rapid land-use change – including deforestation – is no coincidence: more than one in three outbreaks of emerging disease worldwide are connected to land-use change according to the EcoHealth Alliance.
 The problem is regional: West Africa has lost 80% of its forest cover in the last century.

 The Accra Peace Accord, which ended the second civil war in 2003, called for more equitable land reform, and in 2013 President Ellen Johnson Sirleaf launched a new land policy.
 This culminated in the Land Rights Act, which was finally passed in 2018, after years of debate and campaigning, and was signed into law by Johnson Sirleaf’s successor, George Weah.